abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 laptopProxyObj.boot();
 ```

 Proxies can be chained too i.e. one proxy calls another, which in turns calls another proxy.

+This is similar to the Decorator Pattern but we don't need another interface like `ToppingDecorator` here as we don't need to introduce new behavior (methods) here but only calling the original object's methods via a proxy.

 ### Bridge
 It decouples an abstraction from its implementation so that the two can vary independently.